 SBIT Short Volume

-ProShares - UltraShort Bitcoin ETF (SBIT) operates in the Financial Services sector, specifically the Asset Management industry, with a market capitalization near $99.0M, listed on AMEX, carrying a beta of -2.39 to the broader market.
-Seeks daily investment results, before fees and expenses, that correspond to two times the inverse (-2x) of the daily performance of the Bloomberg Bitcoin Index. public since 2024-04-02.
+ProShares - UltraShort Bitcoin ETF (SBIT) operates in the Financial Services sector, specifically the Asset Management - Leveraged industry, with a market capitalization near $166.3M, listed on AMEX, carrying a beta of -2.17 to the broader market.
+This ETF is designed to deliver daily investment returns, calculated prior to any associated costs or fees, that precisely track two times the inverse (-2x) of the Bloomberg Bitcoin Index's performance each day. public since 2024-04-02.

 Short volume measures the number of shares sold short on a given day as reported by FINRA.
 Tracking short volume relative to total volume helps identify unusual bearish sentiment or short-squeeze potential.